 Speaking of color, this homeowner certainly knows of its powers, as she’s been a painter since she was a young child, and studied art in college.
 Once out of school, McInerney was an art director for a golf publication, but she always kept painting.
 These days, she creates several paintings for nonprofit organizations as well as on commission for homeowners and interior designers.
 Most recently, several of her paintings hung in the entrance area of St. Joseph Mercy Oakland Hospital in Pontiac.
 When asked what subject she’s most passionate about, McInerney doesn’t even have to pause to think.
 “Florals,” she says, “although I do paint angels and such.”
 Behind her, there’s a large, 4- by 6-foot canvas depicting magnolias in a Chinese vase that pops from a periwinkle backdrop.
 Still in the works, this piece will eventually hang in a Bloomfield Hills dining room.

-McInerney also wrote and illustrated the children’s book Timothy’s Glove, which

-  was endorsed by Cal Ripken Jr. and won a Young Voices Foundation Award (a

-  Virginia-based foundation that honors books that inspire, mentor, and educate

-  young people and their families).
+McInerney also wrote and illustrated the children’s book Timothy’s Glove, which was endorsed by Cal Ripken Jr. and won a Young Voices Foundation Award (a Virginia-based foundation that honors books that inspire, mentor, and educate young people and their families).

-  Over the years, she and her husband, Jack, who works in the automotive field at

-  George Matick Chevrolet in Redford Township, opted to renovate the kitchen and

-  add a great room, side entryway, new garage, and the aforementioned covered

-  fireplace out back.
-With three active boys (the youngest is now 18) and an

-  energetic dog, the decision to enlarge was a no-brainer.
+Over the years, she and her husband, Jack, who works in the automotive field, opted to renovate the kitchen and add a great room, side entryway, new garage, and the aforementioned covered fireplace out back.
+With three active boys (the youngest is now 18) and an energetic dog, the decision to enlarge was a no-brainer.